Billionaire Profile

 Undisclosed

-Supports military veterans and combats youth unemployment
+Supports veterans and youth employment.

 Business Philosophy & Leadership